Zsargul/ZAEI/README.md

 while the offical arch repositories contain the `libconfig` package, the package only contains dynamic `.so` libraries installed into `/usr/lib`.
 Building from source gets you the static `.a` libs, which go into `/usr/include/lib`.

-TODO: Check if using the AUR gets you those .a libs too

 The specific version of libconfig that the current release binary was linked with is `libconfig 1.7.3`.
 The quick instructions to build and install it are below, or you can read the more detailed instructions [here](https://github.com/hyperrealm/libconfig/blob/master/INSTALL).